3MFConsortium/spec_materials/3MF Materials Extension.md

 | pindices | **ST_ResourceIndices** | required |  | A space-delimited list of ST_ResourceIndex values of the constituents |
 | @anyAttribute | | | | |

-The <multi> element combines the constituent materials and properties.
-The pindices attribute is a space-delimited list of property indices enumerated in the order which corresponds to the order of property groups specified in the <multiproperties> pids list.
+The \<multi> element combines the constituent materials and properties.
+The pindices attribute is a space-delimited list of property indices enumerated in the order which corresponds to the order of property groups specified in the \<multiproperties> pids list.
 If the pindices list is shorter than the pids list, consumers MUST use a default index of zero for any unspecified pindices.
 Extra pindices MUST be ignored.
-To avoid integer overflows, a multi property group MUST contain less than 2^31 elements.

 ## Chapter 6.
 Texture 2d